logchange/logchange/README.md

 ### Adding new change

-Adding new change is really simple, you can just add new YAML file to `changelog/unreleased` directory and keep format presented below.

-You can also use command to generate this file, this one will guide you through whole process:
+Adding new change is really simple, you can just add new YAML file to `changelog/unreleased` directory and keep format presented below, or you can use command to generate this file, this one will guide you through whole process:

 ```shell
 mvn logchange:add